opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 - Test cases must pass on applicable OPNFV reference deployments and release versions.

-  - Tests must not require a specific NFVi platform composition or installation tool.
+  - Tests must not require a specific NFVI platform composition or installation tool.

     - Tests and test tools must run independently of the method of platform